SapotaCorp

-Replacing legacy ERP across diverse divisions: architect's playbook
+Replacing legacy ERP across divisions: architect playbook

 A holding company running multiple industries with different processes, chart of accounts, and fiscal calendars wants to consolidate on D365 Finance & Operations.
 The right structure balances divisional independence with corporate standardization - and the answer isn't 'one of everything'.

-Replacing legacy ERP across diverse divisions: architect's playbook
+Replacing legacy ERP across divisions: architect playbook

 Two common mistakes